samcat437/Milestone-1/README.md

 * The website will be supported on any HTML 5 supported browsers, Firefox, Safari, Chrome, Opera and Edge.
 The deployed site has been tested on Firefox, Safari, Chrome and Edge.

-* THe website has been tested on iPad tablet, iPhone XR, Macbook and HP laptop.
+* The website has been tested on iPad tablet, iPhone XR, Macbook and HP laptop.

 ## Deployment